saltism/dify-docs/en/guides/management/personal-account-management.md

 Enter the email address you want to delete and the confirmation verification code.
 Afterward, the system will permanently delete all information related to the account.

 <figure><img src="https://assets-docs.dify.ai/2024/12/ded326f27886b5884969c220ead998d7.png" alt=""><figcaption><p>Delete Personal Account</p></figcaption></figure>

+### FAQ

+**1. Can I revert the account deletion if I accidentally delete my account?**
+Account deletion is irreversible.
+If there are exceptional circumstances, please contact us at `support@dify.ai` within 20 days of the deletion and provide a detailed explanation.

+**2. What happens to my roles and data in the team after I delete my account?**
+After account deletion:
+- If you were the **team owner**, the workspace(s) you created will be dissolved, and all data within those workspaces will be deleted.
+Team members will lose access to the workspace.
+- If you were a **team member or admin**, the workspaces you joined will retain their data, including the applications created by your account.
+Your account will be removed from the member list of those workspaces.

+**3. Can I re-register a new account with the same email after deleting my account?**
+You cannot re-register a new account using the same email within 30 days of account deletion.

+**4. Will my authorizations with third-party services (e.g., Google, GitHub) be revoked after deleting my account?**
+Yes, all authorizations with third-party services (e.g., Google, GitHub) will be automatically revoked after account deletion.

+**5. Will my Dify subscription be canceled and refunded after deleting my account?**
+Your Dify subscription will be automatically canceled upon account deletion.
+However, the subscription fee is non-refundable, and no future charges will be made.